Teaching Numbers & Counting to Preschoolers (Singapore)

 10. Digital Practice with QuizKin

-QuizKin includes number recognition quizzes, counting activities, and number writing practice designed for K1-K2 levels.
-The adaptive algorithm adjusts difficulty based on your child's performance — if counting to 10 is easy, it moves to teen numbers.
-If number writing needs work, it provides more tracing practice.
+QuizKin has number recognition quizzes, counting activities, and number writing practice made for K1-K2 levels.
+The adaptive algorithm adjusts difficulty based on how your child is doing — if counting to 10 is easy, it moves to teen numbers.
+If number writing needs work, it gives more tracing practice.

-Short digital sessions (10 minutes) complement hands-on activities well.
-Use app-based practice to reinforce what your child has learned through physical activities, not as a replacement for them.
+Short digital sessions (10 minutes) go well alongside hands-on activities.
+Use app-based practice to reinforce what your child has been learning through physical play, not as a replacement.

 Common Mistakes Parents Make with Early Numeracy